jen-k/2018-Python-Training/Schedule-and-Materials/exercise7.md

         return render(request=request, template_name='web_dev/Web1BusinessProblem.html')
 ```
 substituting the name of your .html file for the one shown above.
-3. Reload your Web page to see the form you wrote in 6.
-Web: Intro.
+3. Reload your Web page to see your form.

 **Congratulations!** You've just put up your first Web pages using Python (and Django).